Welcome to the Längst Lab - Applied Epigenetics

 While our fundamental research focuses on chromatin remodelling complexes and non-coding RNAs in nuclear architecture, nucleosome positioning and gene regulation, our applied research relates to inhibiting the dynamics and packaging of the genetic material to identify new drug targets and block cancer, pathogen and viral growth.

-Watzlowik et al., Nature (2025) link to research article
+Watzlowik et al., Nature (2025) link to article

 Plasmodium blood stage development requires the chromatin remodeller Snf2L